 Cloud Foundry Security

 This topic provides an overview of Cloud Foundry (CF) security.
-For an overview of container security, see the Container Security topic.
+For an overview of container security, see Container Security.

 - Minimizes network surface area

-- Isolates customer applications and data in containers
+- Isolates customer apps and data in containers

 - Encrypts connections